 Ruth and George continued to remain involved but in 1997 George sadly passed away.
 Despite being over 88 years of age and now retired Ruth is still very passionate about Maru and a regular friendly face greeting visitors.
 In 2004 Ian married Neroli who has also joined the business and daughter Becky was born in 2006 and then Tabatha in 2008 with both regular and popular faces at the animal park as they interact with the visitors.

 It was a sad day on the 3rd January 2009 when a major fire totally destroyed the buildings and all contents and the charred remains of the original shop and buildings were cleared away.
 Maru continued to trade from temporary buildings and in August 2011 a brand new building of over a million dollars investment was opened.
-The new modern premises include the entrance and souvenir area and a large commercial kitchen that caters for the Homestead Bistro, with dining area and indoor playroom that looks out over the animal park.
+The new modern premises include the entrance and souvenir area and a large commercial kitchen that caters for the Homestead Bistro, with dining area that looks out over the animal park.

 From its humble beginnings, Maru has developed into an award winning and professional tourist attraction that is still very proudly family owned and operated.